 “Pepsi did issue an immediate apology and yanked the ad, but a better crisis protocol is to detail what action you — the brand, CEO, whomever — will do moving forward, and then execute immediately on the action promised,” she told CNBC.

 Todd Mitchem, organizational change expert and author of the book “You, Disrupted,” said that Pepsi’s best bet was to put the whole affair in the rearview mirror.

 “There’s no need to make this worse by attempting damage control,” he said, adding that the beverage giant should steer clear of political content.

-Alex Slater, managing director of the Clyde Group public affairs firm, suggested Pepsi should “lay low and wait it out.
+Alex Slater, managing director of the Clyde Group public relations firm, suggested Pepsi should “lay low and wait it out.
 People will move on to yelling about something else as soon as you stop feeding the fire and let them.”

 When PR goes ‘off the runway’

 Unlike Pepsi, the experts who spoke to CNBC said United’s woes appeared to be much more complex, and wouldn’t go away easily given the circumstances.

 “When the world heard the screams of the doctor dragged off the plane, [United Airlines CEO Oscar] Munoz should have responded first as a human and not a CEO,” said Michelle Marasch Ouellette, a professor of journalism and public relations at SUNY Plattsburgh.

 Munoz’s now infamous use of the term ‘re-accommodate’ led to widespread mockery and indignation.
 “There was no accommodation involved in what happened to that passenger,” Ouellette said.

 Slater of the Clyde Group said that United would have been best served by ditching the legalese.